 Maintenance at the ground became non-existent and a large amount of vandalism took place with smashed windows, once-exclusive super boxes trashed, walls sprayed with graffiti and the ground surface which was once the best in the league was reduced to a field of weeds.

 Plans by the stadium's owner, the Australian Football League, to sell the venue were met with strong criticism.
 Concepts included converting it into a theme park, turning it into housing, and the slight possibility remained in keeping it as an AFL ground.
 The AFL shortly after released a statement declaring AFL Football would no longer be played at the ground.
 From this point on, Waverley Park's days as a professional sporting venue seemed doomed.

 Waverley was sold by the AFL in December 2001, to property group Mirvac who proposed to turn the 80-hectare site into a $700 million fully integrated residential community of national significance.
 The site now includes some 1400 dwellings and is home to 3500 people.

-Demolition work commenced in December 2002 and Hawthorn Football Club's new headquarters, currently known as the Ricoh Centre, was completed in March 2006.
+Demolition work commenced in December 2002 and Hawthorn Football Club's new headquarters was completed in March 2006.
 Eight bays of the Sir Kenneth Luke Stand have been retained and turned into a training and administrative facility for the Hawks as well as a community facility.
 The facility, which incorporates an MCG-dimension oval (the size of the playing arena has been reduced from the original size), includes a 25m heated indoor pool plus four refrigerated ice tanks, gymnasium with 60m running track and a warm-up area with projection and screen facilities to simulate match-day conditions.
 The grandstand has seating for around 200 patrons with plenty of standing room in front of the stand as well as around the ground.
 The seating in the top level of the grandstand has also been retained.